 - Lower costs and increase customer satisfaction with a conversational AI-based contact center;

-- Reduce security risk with a Google Cloud’s Risk Protection Program;
+- Reduce security risk with Google Cloud’s Risk Protection Program;

-- Calculate and simulate risk at scale, in real-time or on-demand, without building a server farm.
+- Calculate and simulate risk at scale, real-time, or on-demand without building a server farm.

-Schedule a Demo with Reciprocity ROAR About Cloud Security
+Schedule a Demo with ZenGRC About Cloud Security

 The cloud offers numerous benefits for insurance firms looking to modernize legacy infrastructure.
 At the same time, insurers understand how important it is to secure the cloud and manage compliance risks.

-Fortunately, Reciprocity ROAR‘s integrated risk management platform makes it possible to manage these risks and minimize their impact.
+Fortunately, RiskOptics ZenGRC‘s integrated risk management platform allows for managing these risks and minimizing their impact.